SECEF/python-idmefv2/README.rst

 Message modelization
 --------------------

-A new message can be created by instantiating the ``idmef.Message`` class.
+A new message can be created by instantiating the ``idmefv2.Message`` class.
 This object can then be used like a regular Python dictionary:

 ..  sourcecode:: python

     # Import the Message class
-    from idmef import Message
+    from idmefv2 import Message

     # Import other modules if necessary
     import uuid